WGNO: Tribune Broadcasting ownership

 General Media Corporation began to liquidate its assets in late 1982, beginning with its cable system and TV station in Rockford and continuing in April 1983 with the announced sale of WGNO-TV to Tribune Broadcasting for $21 million, a significant return on the $4.9 million General had paid for it five years prior.
 The new ownership came in time for WGNO-TV to meet its first head-on independent competition in station history.
 A group led by Hal Protter, Channel 38 Associates, built WNOL-TV, which began broadcasting in March 1984 and immediately had an impact on the market with credible ratings.
 Protter had bought into the New Orleans market because WGNO-TV had been a comparatively weak station, not anticipating that Tribune would end up being his competitor in the market.

 Tribune brought to WGNO its considerable clout as a buyer of programming on the syndication market and its other resources as a company, which it would need to overcome the "shoestring" management style of General Media and face its new competition at WNOL-TV.
 Stronger programming and equipment were acquired.
 The company also used its muscle to consolidate WGNO operations within the International Trade Mart.
 With operations on the 20th, 24th, 28th, and 29th floors, its employees called themselves "elevator people", a moniker brought to an end in 1985 when Tribune consolidated operations on the 28th and 29th floors.
-As WNOL-TV's ratings swooned, WGNO established itself as the leading independent in the market; its early evening syndicated shows were beating WVUE in the ratings.
+As WNOL-TV's ratings declined, WGNO established itself as the leading independent in the market; its early evening syndicated shows were beating WVUE in the ratings.
 It took until 1989 for WNOL-TV, bolstered by Fox prime-time programming, to tie WGNO again in total-day ratings, a situation that persisted into the early 1990s.

 Local programming continued to play a role at channel 26.
 Real New Orleans, a weekly and later monthly program aired in late nights, debuted in 1990, and the station also had sports programs (Saints Sideline, Hometown Sports Page, Friday Night Football) and a cooking program, Cookin' with Soul.
 In 1993, the station debuted a new local game show: N.O.
 It Alls, which was produced by Brandon Tartikoff.
 Tartikoff, the former head of programming at NBC, had relocated to New Orleans because his daughter was rehabilitating after a car accident.
 The program continued in production through November 1996 and aired on WGNO through the end of that year.
-From 1993 (when the team relocated to New Orleans from Denver) through 1995, WGNO served as the over-the-air broadcaster of the American Association's New Orleans Zephyrs (now a member of the Pacific Coast League), carrying a handful of games a year from the minor league baseball franchise.
+From 1993 (when the team relocated to New Orleans from Denver) through 1995, WGNO served as the over-the-air broadcaster of the American Association's New Orleans Zephyrs (later a member of the Pacific Coast League), carrying a handful of games a year from the minor league baseball franchise.

 In November 1993, Tribune committed to the new The WB Television Network, a new service to be launched by Warner Bros.
 Television in January 1995.
 Tribune would hold an ownership stake, and six of the company's seven independent stations, including WGNO, would join at launch.